eminchen/iwe-hyperflex/modules/terraform-intersight-hx/modules/node_config_policy/README.md

 }
 ```

-This module create a new auto support policy for reference in one or more HyperFlex cluster profiles.
+This module create a new node configuration policy for reference in one or more HyperFlex cluster profiles.

+A policy specifying node details such as management and storage data IP ranges.
+For HyperFlex Edge, storage data IP range is pre-defined.

 These resources are created
 * [node config policy](https://registry.terraform.io/providers/CiscoDevNet/intersight/latest/docs/resources/hyperflex_node_config_policy)